 ADHD (attention deficit hyperactivity disorder) can go undetected for many years in many cases.
-It only takes one breaking point before you find yourself looking for medication management services near you.
-Some research shows that at least 75% of adults do not know they have ADHD, while about 4.5% are not diagnosed
+It only takes one breaking point before you find yourself looking for medication management services.
+Some research shows that at least 75% of adults do not know they have ADHD, while about 4.5% are not diagnosed.

-Meanwhile, the symptoms will begin to manifest and the tension will grow until you feel like you have lost control of your behavior.
+Meanwhile, the symptoms will begin to manifest, and the tension will grow until you feel like you have lost control of your behavior.
 ADHD could impact your social skills, relationships, and well-being, and the condition has put many people’s education and careers in jeopardy.
-Often, it just hides behind common physiological issues like stress or co-exists with other medical conditions and psychological disorders.
+Often, it just hides behind common physiological issues like stress or co-exist with other medical conditions and psychological disorders.

 - Inability to focus and manage day-to-day task

 While the root causes of ADHD are still undetermined, a few factors are being looked at, such as:

 - Genetics – the condition may be hereditary

 - Environment – Research suggests that continuous exposure to lead may also cause the development of ADHD, among other environmental issues.